pointel-com-br/www.pointel/public/pibook/Desenvolvimento de Software - Lógica de Programação.md

 Portanto, not (A and B) = not A or not B. Gabarito: Letra B.

-Item.
-2. (FGV - 2018 - Câmara de Salvador-BA) Observe o trecho de pseudocódigo exibido a seguir.
+2. (FGV - 2018 - Câmara de Salvador-BA) Observe o trecho de pseudocódigo
+exibido a
+seguir.

 /' 244

 /

 a : = 1 ;